cwq-proj/OffsetEncoder/README.md

       ```

 ---

+## Folder: web_application

+**Build Instructions for the entire web application**

+1. Clone the repository.

+2. In the root directory, run the following Maven commands to build and test the project:
+   - Clean and install:
+     ```sh
+     mvn clean install
+     ```

+   - Run tests:
+     ```sh
+     mvn test
+     ```

+   Running these commands in the root directory ensures that the parent POM.xml will build the `core_encoder` first, followed by the Spring Boot application.
+Since the Spring Boot application uses files from the `core_encoder`, this ensures that all dependencies are properly resolved.

+3. Start the Backend Spring Boot application (assuming it has already been built):

+   - Run Spring Boot using Maven:
+     ```sh
+     mvn spring-boot:run
+     ```

+   - Alternatively, if you're using the Spring Initializr setup, you can run it with:
+     ```sh
+     ./mvnw spring-boot:run
+     ```

+---

+### Spring Boot Application

+The Spring Boot application is built using Maven and Spring Boot version 3.3.0.
+It is packaged as a JAR file using JDK 21.

+This application has the following dependencies:
+- Spring Web
+- Spring Boot DevTools
+- Dependency from the core_encoder folder.
+Ensure that it is built by Maven first.

+The application contains a EncoderController class that provides the encode and decode methods.
+It was tested using JUnit 5 and Mockito.

 ## Additional Notes
 - The repository includes images and a PlantUML file in the `images` directory for design documentation.